 The average delivery driver won’t see orders like that, but it’s important to understand that Postmates isn’t just for groceries or meals.

 Grubhub specializes in restaurant delivery only, from both local places to big chains.
-They have partnerships with more than 300,000 restaurants, and delivery from over 225,000 of those restaurants is available nationwide.
+They have partnerships with more than 320,000 restaurants in more than 4,000 U.S. cities.

 Postmates vs Grubhub: Driver requirements

 If you’re thinking about driving for either Postmates or Grubhub, the best place to start is their driver requirements.
-Most delivery companies have very similar requirements, but you’ll see that they’re not exactly the same.
+Delivery services like DoorDash and Instacart have very similar requirements if you're looking for other options.

 - Must be at least 19 years old (or 21 in Chicago or Las Vegas)